DrSuriya/Testbench/API Simulator/README.md

 ## Notes
 - Ensure all input files are correctly formatted and available in the same directory as the executable.
 - Modify `trace.txt` and `output.txt` paths as needed for custom test cases.

----

-Feel free to ask for any modifications or additional details!